The Oxygen Valve on Hydrogen Escape Since the Great Oxidation Event

-The first simulation we perform commences with initial conditions which are intended to be representative of Earth's pre-industrial (PI) atmosphere circa 1850, alongside contemporary ocean and land settings.
-The model's spatial resolution was set at $1.875^\circ$ by $2.5^\circ$ (96 latitude points and 144 longitude points), encompassing 70 vertical atmospheric layers spanning from 1000 hPa to $4.5 \times 10$\textsuperscript{-6} hPa (which is up to approximately 150 km in altitude).
+Both atmospheric and oceanic components of the model are interactive, allowing dynamic responses to environmental stimuli like temperature changes.
+Our simulations incorporated middle atmosphere chemistry as described by \cite{2020JAMES..1201882E}, featuring 98 chemical species and 298 reactions, including O$_3$ chemistry.
+The atmospheric time step, $\Delta t$, was set at 30 minutes.
+The concentrations of 75 species were computed using an implicit numerical scheme, while 22 long-lived species were computed using an explicit numerical scheme \citep{sandu1997benchmarking,2005ama..book.....B}.
+N$_2$ is considered invariant.
+Absorption of light by CO$_2$ and H$_2$O in the Schumann-Runge (S-R bands) is not included in these simulations, and neither is scattering at wavelengths $<200$ nm.
+For more details on the inclusion of these processes, we refer the reader to \cite{ji2023comparison} and \cite{ji2024correlated}, as well as Section~\ref{Model limitations section} where we discuss how it might impact our results.

 In total, eight simulations were performed for the Earth system with different mixing ratios of atmospheric O$_2$, where the atmospheric pressure was kept the same by changing the abundance of the background gas, N$_2$.
 O$_2$ mixing ratios are given in terms of present atmospheric level (PAL), which is 21\% by volume.
-The O$_2$ surface mixing ratios span values between 0.1--150\% PAL, which are within estimates for the Earth over the last 2.4 billion years \citep{2014Natur.506..307L, 2019MinDe..54..485L, 2020SciA....6.1420C, 2020PreR..34305722S}.
+The O$_2$ surface mixing ratios span values between 0.1 -- 150\% PAL, which are within estimates for the Earth over the last 2.4 billion years \citep{2014Natur.506..307L, 2019MinDe..54..485L, 2020SciA....6.1420C, 2020PreR..34305722S}.